talsma-ict/context-propagation/docs/README.md

 ### ContextManager

 Manages the active context.
-Can initialize a new context and provides to the active context.
+Can initialize a new context and provides access to the active context.

 ### ContextSnapshot